Parental Mental Ill-health

 • be teased and bullied by their peers;

-• be experiencing emotional abuse.
+• experience emotional abuse.

 Spot the signs

-• Their own poor mental health.
+• develop poor mental health;

-• Poor emotional responses to stressful situations.
+• have poor emotional responses to stressful situations;

 What to do

-• Understand what other things may be present – for example what additional stress there may be in the family (e.g., financial, relationship, abuse, etc.).
+• Understand what other things may be present – for example, what additional stress there may be in the family (e.g., financial, relationship, abuse, etc.)?

 • Look at what adaptations you can make to support young carers.